TamaraGojkovic/Postman/README.md

 A hosted REST-API ready to respond to your AJAX requests. https://reqres.in/
-Reqres is a real API
+Reqres is a real API.
 Reqres simulates real application scenarios.